arpie-steele/symbolic-mgu/docs/METAMATH_STATEMENT_INTEGRATION.md

 //!
 This module provides tools for generating Metamath proofs from
 //! unification substitutions discovered by symbolic-mgu operations.

-use crate::metamath::database::MetamathDatabase;
-use crate::metamath::label::Label;
-use crate::metamath::proof::Proof;
-use crate::metamath::symbolic::{DbMetavariable, DbTerm, DbSubstitution};
+use crate::metamath::{MetamathDatabase, Label, Proof,DbMetavariable, DbTerm, DbSubstitution};
 use std::sync::Arc;
 use thiserror::Error;